AbhangBramhane/4Tier-Mailing-Web-Application-on-AWS/README.md

-## STEP 1: Create The Base Networking Infrastructure For NAT/ELB, Webservers, Appservers and Database
+1: The Base Networking Infrastructure For NAT/ELB, Webservers, Appservers and Database
-### A) Create The VPC Network
+ A) Create The VPC Network
 - Name: `Prod-VPC`
 - CidirBlock: `10.0.0.0/16`

-### B) Create The NAT/AL Subnet 1 and 2
+B) The NAT/AL Subnet 1 and 2
 1. NAT/ALB Subnet 1
 - Name: `Prod-NAT-ALB-Subnet-1`
 - CidirBlock: `10.0.5.0/28`